morrelinko/simple-photo-docs/docs/library.md

 <img src="<?php echo $simplePhoto->get($photoId, ['transform' => ['size' => ['150', '150']]])->url(); ?>" />
 ```

+Transformation is performed on the fly and photo is cached permanently so subsequent requests won't

+perform photo transformation.

 ## Photo Collection

 When you perform a `get($photoId)` simple photo looks up a data store